 What is a glaze?
 Should I get it?

 You can’t go wrong with a glaze!
-Giulia gives us the lowdown: “A glaze is either a semi or demi permanent color with super conditioning properties!
+Samantha gives us the lowdown: “A glaze is either a semi or demi permanent color with super conditioning properties!
 A lot of people love them because they smooth the cuticle of the hair down to eliminate a good amount of frizz.
 They’re also very hydrating & leave your hair ULTRA shiny!
 We often use them to tone the hair and deposit color; however there is a clear option in both the semi and demi permanent glazes which doesn’t deposit any color!”

 What is the maintenance like for grey coverage?